 Demandbase Uses Data and AI to Enhance Your Keyword Set

 Even if you enter what you feel is a complete list based on your expertise, Demandbase enhances the list.
 In addition to the keywords that you supply, Demandbase Intent draws annually on 470 billion monthly interactions from across the web from B2B companies, 4 billion IP addresses, and 36 billion B2B site visits, and is constantly looking for similarities to accounts that turned into opportunities.
-The more relevant data that we have to work with, the better our Artificial Intelligence and Machine Learning can analyze and learn from them to create better associations and predictions for prospect intent.
+The more relevant data that we have to work with, the better our AI and machine learning can analyze and learn from them to create better associations and predictions for prospect intent.
 Demandbase technology gathers intent data from the following sources:

 - Public business registries for basic firmographics: showing industry, revenue, number of employees.